betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    The decision to discontinue a project needs to be communicated as soon as possible to all stakeholders.
    Whenever possible, be open and honest about the reasons and express gratitude to for contributor's efforts.
-   The sooner existing users can be notified that the software is loosing support, the more time they will have to consider what to do.
+   The sooner existing users can be notified that the software is losing support, the more time they will have to consider what to do.

    One of the first things to decide is whether future project *communications* will go on some form of life-support or be discontinued entirely.
    Having life-support communications is obviously preferred but it comes at some non-zero cost and so may not be practical in all cases.